cookiecutter/cookiecutter/README.rst

 * `cookiecutter-simple-django`_: A cookiecutter template for creating reusable Django projects quickly.
 * `cookiecutter-django`_: A bleeding edge Django project template with Bootstrap 3, customizable users app, starter templates, and working user registration.
 * `cookiecutter-djangopackage`_: A template designed to create reusable third-party PyPI friendly Django apps.
 Documentation is written in tutorial format.
+* `cookiecutter-django-cms`_: A template for Django CMS with simple Bootstrap 3 template.
+It has a quick start and deploy documentation.
 * `cookiecutter-openstack`_: A template for an OpenStack project.
 * `cookiecutter-docopt`_: A template for a Python command-line script that uses `docopt`_ for arguments parsing.
 * `cookiecutter-django-crud`_: A template to create a Django app with boilerplate CRUD around a model including a factory and tests.